cometkim/gatsby-plugin-linaria/readme.md

 # Linaria plugin for Gatsby

-This plugin modifies Gatsby's Babel and webpack configuration to support [Linaria][].
+This plugin modifies Gatsby's webpack configuration to support [Linaria][].

+---

+**Note**: You still need to set up Babel configuration manually.
+More information at the bottom.

+---

 Install the plugin and Linaria: